golden-vcr/tapes/README.md

 - `terraform output -raw sheets_api_env > ../tapes/.env && terraform output -raw images_s3_env >> ../tapes/.env`

-Once your `.env` file is populated, you should be able to build and run the program:
+Once your `.env` file is populated, you should be able to build and run the server:

-- `go run cmd/main.go`
+- `go run cmd/server/main.go`

 If successful, you should be able to run `curl http://localhost:5000/tapes` and get a JSON array containing tape data fetched from the configured spreadsheet.